senecajs/seneca-web/README.md

    * [Nodezoo module search engine](http://github.com/rjrodger/nodezoo)

 You specify a set of action patterns, and the URL routes that map to these patterns.
-The set of pattern is specified using a _pin_, an example pattern that includes wildcards for some properties.
+The set of patterns is specified using a _pin_, an example pattern that includes wildcards for some properties.

 For example, if you have defined the patterns: